Dayton recruiting update: What transfers has program contacted?

 • Robert Jennings, 6-7 freshman forward, Texas Tech: Tobias Bass, of The Athletic, reported Dayton was one of the schools to contact Jennings.
 He averaged 2.7 points in 30 games.
 He’s from Desoto, Texas.

-• John Hugley IV, 6-9 junior forward, Pittsburgh: Joe Tipton, of On3Sports.com, reported Dayton was among the schools to contact Hugley.
+• John Hugley IV, 6-9 junior forward, Pittsburgh: Tipton reported Dayton was among the schools to contact Hugley.
 He averaged 14.8 points and 7.8 rebounds in the 2021-22 season but was limited to eight games this season after suffering a preseason knee injury.
 He’s from Brush High School in Lyndhurst, just east of Cleveland, and received a scholarship offer from Dayton in 2018.

 Dayton has at least three scholarships to fill and could have more to work with as players make decisions about their future this spring.
 All 12 scholarship players on the roster have eligibility remaining.
 As of Friday, five days into the offseason, no Dayton players had put their names in the portal.